paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 ## Add Language Dropdown Menu

-Time to add the language dropdown menu.
-For now, it will be mostly just for show with placeholder values, and will not actually change any languages, but what we want from the menu in the end is:
+For now, the language dropdown menu will be populated with placeholder values, and will not actually be able to change languages, but what we want from the menu in the end is:

 - The current language should be shown on the menu by default
 - When you click the menu, it should open, revealing any other available languages _aside from_ the current language
-- When you mouse over a menu item, it should highlight in some way
+- When you mouse over a menu item, it should be highlighted in some way
 - When you click on a menu item, it should change the current language of the application (we'll do that later)
 - If, while the menu is open, you click anywhere else on the page, the menu should close

-All these requirements sound like they would be best served in their own module, so let's create one called `LanguageDropdown.elm`, and start with rendering only the current language selection so we can get the menu positioning right.
+Most of these requirements sound like they would be best served in their own module, so let's create one called `LanguageDropdown.elm`, and start with rendering just the current language selection so we can get the menu positioning right.

 ### Current Selection